 Directions

-- Preheat oven to 350°F. Grease a 13×9-inch baking pan.
+- Preheat oven to 350°F and grease a 13×9-inch pan.

-- Cool for at least 30 minutes before serving.
+- Cool for 30 minutes before serving.

 Notes